 - Fingerprints Required.
-Any individual applying to hold his or her first Permitted Economic Interest shall be fingerprinted for a criminal history record check.
-In the Division's discretion, an individual may be required to be fingerprinted again for additional criminal history record checks. - 2.
-Other Documents May Be Required.
+Any individual applying for a Permitted Economic Interest shall be fingerprinted for a fingerprint-based criminal history record check at the Division's discretion. - Other Documents May Be Required.
 Any individual applying for a Permitted Economic Interest may be required to establish his or her identity and age by any document required for a determination of lawful United States residence.